 For an avid people watcher, staking out a seat in the nearby Starbucks and taking in all of the action is a must.

 #16 – Sleep in a capsule hotel

 They might not be the most glamorous option and they’re certainly not going to be the most spacious, but Japan’s capsule hotels are such a fascinating glimpse into a kind of high-tech dystopian future where space is at a premium and we’re all packed in tighter than sardines.

 That isn’t to say that contemporary capsule hotels are dystopian or even uncomfortable.
 Many boast capsules (or pods) that have creature features such as flat screen TVs, on-site spas, charging docks, libraries, etc.

 They aren’t going to be the best stay of your trip, but it’s an experience that is pretty uniquely Japanese.

-It’s worth noting that many capsule hotels are male only, so do your research if you’re a travelling couple or a solo female traveller!
+It’s worth noting that many capsule hotels are male only, so do your research if you’re a traveling couple or a solo female traveler!

 #17 – Attend a Kabuki Show

 With extravagant costumes, over-exaggerated acting, and elaborate sets, Japanese kabuki theatre is a hugely popular form of traditional art that stretches back to the Edo Period.